nasghoi/dev-notes/notes/aws.md

 1. Log in to your AWS Management Console.
 2. Navigate to the EC2 Dashboard.
 3. Click on "Launch Instance."
-4. Choose an Amazon Machine Image (AMI) - select an Ubuntu Server or Amazon Linux 2.
+4. Choose an Amazon Machine Image (AMI) - select an Ubuntu Server 22.04 LTS (HVM), SSD Volume Type.
-5. Choose an Instance Type - select t2.micro (free tier eligible).
+5. Choose an Instance Type - select t3.small.
-6. Configure Instance Details - leave defaults.
+6. Key pair (Login) - select an existing key pair or create a new one.
-7. Add Storage - leave defaults.
+7. Network settings - tick all boxes.
-8. Configure Security Group - allow HTTP (port 80) and SSH (port 22) access.
+8. Configure storage - leave defaults.
-9. Review and Launch - click "Launch" and select an existing key pair or create a new one.
+9. Launch instance.

 ## 2. Connect to EC2 instance